 What makes Bitcoin so special?

-21 million bitcoin is the total amount that will ever exist.
-Most traditional currencys have a supply that is increased/decreased by governments.
+Limited Supply21 million bitcoin is the total amount that will ever exist.
+Most traditional currencies have a supply that is increased/decreased by governments.
 With bitcoin, no one can change the amount of bitcoin or create a fake bitcoin.

 Bitcoin is highly divisible, meaning you don't need to own a whole Bitcoin.
 You can own, purchase, or transfer fractions of a Bitcoin, with the smallest unit being one hundred millionth of a Bitcoin, known as a "Satoshi."